wilbooorn/prepwork/cloud9/README.md

 you connected Cloud9 to your Github account properly.

 On the repositories page, find "appacademy-prep" and click "Clone to Edit".
-You should see something like this:
+You should then see something like this:

 ![Creating a workspace](images/create_workspace.png)

 Name your workspace "appacademy-prep" and choose the **Blank** option.
-Once you've filled out the form, click the "Create" button below.
+Once you've filled out the form, click the "Create workspace" button below.
 Your workspace will look something like this:

 ![Full IDE](images/full_ide.png)